-Pirates and raiders were the frequenters of this naturally harbored coast during the Barbaric invasions of Europe.
-Now ships board tourists, not pirates.
+Pirates and other criminals frequented this naturally harbored coast during the Barbaric invasions of Europe.
+Nowadays, ships board tourists, not pirates.

-This easy-to-tour resorts town in the French Riviera has a total package for every tourist and traveler.
-Discover this dreamy hidden cove here in this Iconic Riviera’s Villefranche travel guide.
+This easy-to-tour resort town in the French Riviera has a total package for every tourist and traveler.
+Discover this dreamy hidden cove in Iconic Riviera’s Villefranche travel guide:

-A corniche (cliffside) road connects it to the other resort towns.
+A corniche (cliffside) road connects Villefranche-sur-Mer to the other resort towns.
 It has an ideal position that is close to everything in the French Riviera.

-It is once a fishing village.
+It was once a fishing village.
 Now, because of its naturally deep harbor, it attracts cruise ships from almost everywhere.
-Between the Cape of Nice and Cap Ferrat, it reaches a depth of 320 ft (95 m).
+Between the Nice and Cap Ferrat, it reaches a depth of 320 ft (95 m).

 What to see in Villefranche sur-Mer

-The idyllic lifestyle retains the authentic Mediterranean feels in it, typical of the Riviera.
-But it is more of Italian than French to many.
+From dreamy scenery, exquisite dining places, heritage sites, and even local village peculiarities, this idyllic town retains an authentic Mediterranean feel typical of the Riviera — but it is more of an Italian vibe than French to many.